 The most important thing to remember when facing with a car accident – regardless whose fault it is – is to keep calm and not give in to panic.
 If you encounter rogue tow trucks or mechanics that appear out of the blue, don’t let them take advantage of the situation.
 Always consult your insurance provider to know exactly what your rights and coverage are when stuck in these sort of situations.

 Are you thinking of upgrading your motor insurance?
-Have a look at the range of comprehensive policies available in the market simply by visiting our comparison page!
+Have a look at the range of comprehensive policies available in the market simply by visiting our car insurance comparison page!
 Don’t forget to share your thoughts or experiences in the comments section below!